 Education in Emergencies: Social Cohesion, Peace and Conflict

-This seminar, Education in Emergencies: Social Cohesion, Peace and Conflict, will explore education in emergency and humanitarian contexts, focusing on social cohesion and its intersection with peace and conflict.
-Conflicts, natural disasters, and the large-scale forced migration that often results raise the question of how those affected by such events – particularly children – can continue to receive the education that will help them thrive in life and achieve their potential.
-In emergencies and humanitarian crises, education is often the first service interrupted and the last resumed, and the issues surrounding its provision affect those on the move as well as the communities that come to host them.
-The situation raises provocative questions on how the opposing states of peace and conflict affect and influence social cohesion.
+Conflicts, natural disasters, and the large-scale forced migration that often results, raise the question of how those affected by such events – particularly children – can continue to receive the education that will help them thrive in life and achieve their potential.
+In emergencies and humanitarian crises, education is often the first service interrupted and the last resumed, and the issues surrounding its provision affect those on the move as well as the communities that come to host them, raising provocative questions on how the opposing states of peace and conflict affect and influence social cohesion.

-Bringing together a varied group of practitioners and researchers working at the forefront of this challenging sector, this seminar will delve into these issues through examination of specific case studies as well as consideration of some of the broader developments in the field.
+Bringing together a varied group of practitioners and researchers working at the forefront of this challenging sector, this seminar delved into these issues through examination of specific case studies, as well as consideration of some of the broader developments in the field.

 Allison Anderson is a non-resident fellow with the Brookings Institution’s Center for Universal Education, focusing on how quality education contributes to sustainable development, disaster risk reduction, and climate change adaptation and mitigation.
 She is also an adjunct professor on Critical Challenges and Opportunities in Education in Emergencies through to Recovery at Columbia University’s School of International and Public Affairs (SIPA).
 Allison is working with Mokoro on the evaluation of UNICEF’s support to education in humanitarian settings and is team leader for the Nepal country case study.